grantdavis303/grantdavis303/README.md

 ![github_flatirons_graphic](https://github.com/user-attachments/assets/1c9674fa-a2ea-4080-b313-744d4623d13e)

-### Hi, I'm Grant! 👋
+## Hi, I'm Grant! 👋

-## Summary

-I'm a software engineer transitioning from marketing, with hands-on experience building web applications and REST APIs using Ruby on Rails and PostgreSQL.
-Brings a strong understanding of business requirements and user needs, and is expanding expertise in React, TypeScript, and Node to further strengthen full stack development skills.
+I'm a software developer with professional experience building web applications and RESTful APIs.
+My background in marketing helps me bring a strong understanding of business requirements and user needs to the world of software.
+I love learning new languages and frameworks, and building small tools that improve my day-to-day workflow.

 Here you'll find a collection of projects I'm currently working on or have worked on in the past.
-Feel free to take a look around and connect with me on [LinkedIn](https://www.linkedin.com/in/grantdavis303/).
+Feel free to take a look around and connect with me on [LinkedIn](https://www.linkedin.com/in/grantdavis303/) as well!

 ## [Sticky Notes](https://github.com/grantdavis303/sticky_notes)